HoudiniGraphql/houdini/README.md

 ### Connections

-Adding and removing records from a list is done by mixing together a few different generated fragments.
+Adding and removing records from a list is done by mixing together a few different generated fragments and directives.
 In order to tell the compiler which lists are targets for these operations, you have to mark them with the `@connection` directive and provide a unique name:

 ```graphql